null Honours and awards published August 2022 – July 2023

-Susan Bartlett received the Carolyn Thomas Award for Best Scientific Abstract at the 2023 Annual Scientific Meeting of the Canadian Rheumatology Association/Arthritis Health Professions Association.
-The abstract, entitled “Riding Multiple Waves of Uncertainty: The Impact of COVID-19 on RA Patients in the Canadian Early Arthritis Cohort (CATCH),” was presented during a plenary session.
+She received the Carolyn Thomas Award for Best Scientific Abstract at the 2023 Annual Scientific Meeting of the Canadian Rheumatology Association/Arthritis Health Professions Association for her abstract titled “Riding Multiple Waves of Uncertainty: The Impact of COVID-19 on RA Patients in the Canadian Early Arthritis Cohort (CATCH).”

-She was also named president-elect of the NIH PROMIS Health Organization (PHO).
-The PROMIS Health Organization is professional membership organization aimed at advancing the science of health outcomes by promoting widespread use and adoption of NIH PROMIS tools in research and clinical care.
+She was named president-elect of the NIH PROMIS Health Organization (PHO).
+The PHO is professional membership organization aimed at advancing the science of health outcomes by promoting widespread use and adoption of NIH PROMIS tools in research and clinical care.

 John Bergeron was appointed to the Order of Canada in recognition of his contributions to scientific excellence in the field of proteomics.
 He has distinguished himself through his highly cited studies of the proteins in human and animal organs, uncovering their functions in health and disease.
 Learn more

 Geneviève Bernard received the 2023 Pfizer Research Award of Excellence from the Montreal Children’s Hospital Foundation for initiatives that have made a unique and significant contribution to pediatric care.
 Learn more

 Sasha Bernatsky gave the podium presentation at the 2023 Canadian Rheumatoid Association (CRA) Annual Scientific Meeting that took place in Quebec City in February.
 Her topic was “Immunogenecity of Covid-19 VaCcinEs in ImmunE-mediated Inflammatory Diseases (IMID): Preliminary Results from the First 1251 SUCCEED Patients.”
 Learn more on the CRA website.